uniqpath/dmt/core/node/connectome/README.md

 Run server in first terminal tab:
 ```
-node --experimental-specifier-resolution=node server.js
+node server.js
 ```

 Run client in another terminal tab:
 ```
-node --experimental-specifier-resolution=node client.js
+node client.js
 ```

-## Warning
+Requires node.js with ES6 modules support, for example v13.8 and upwards.

-⚠️ ⚠️ ⚠️
+## Production use

-Experimental, not for production use.
-It will be worked on and improved.
+It is ready for production use.

-What library doesn't do yet but will soon:
+## API docs

-- consider man-in-the middle attacks, we will add this soon so that connection receiver public key is optinally checked against a known value
+Soon™